StephenDataStax/dsbank-coreandsearch/README.md

 Once search is enabled, the query flexibility increases greatly.
 We can now search on any part of the record.
 To leverage search use the solr_query predicate as part of the where clause.

-To search for the sum amount of all transactions at Macys in Atlanta:
+To search for all of Betty's transactions at Macys in Atlanta:

-`select sum (amount) from dsbank.transactions where solr_query = 'merchant:Macys location:Atlanta';`
+`select * from dsbank.transactions where solr_query = 'merchant:Macys location:Atlanta';`

-To search all cancelled transactions:
+To search all of Betty's cancelled transactions:

 `select count(*) from dsbank.transactions where solr_query = 'status:cancelled';`

 # Real-time search index updates

 As records are inserted, updated, or deleted the search indexes are automatically updated.
+This allow DataStax to offer real-time search without the need for an external culster and complex ETL operations.

 Let's search for any merchants that are McDonalds.
 Note there are 0 records returned.